Weather Routing

 to minimize the time necessary to sail a given leg.
 It

-combines weather forecasts (winds) with boatspeed/windspeed
+combines wind forecasts with boatspeed/windspeed

 data (polar charts).
 It is a "brute force" calculation: